rsksmart/RSKIPs/IPs/RSKIP502.md

 A new method will be added to the Bridge contract to allow the transfer of RBTC to the Union Bridge.
 The method will have the following restrictions:

-- Only callable by the Union Bridge contract.
+- Only callable by the Union Bridge contract address.
 - The total requested amount (current request + previously requested amounts) must not exceed the current locking cap.

 **Method Signature:**

 ```
-function requestUnionRBTC(uint256 amountInWeis) public returns
+function requestUnionRBTC(uint256 amountInWeis) public returns (int256)
 ```

+**Response codes:**

+- 0: Success – Funds were successfully transferred to the Union Bridge contract, and the internal tracking was updated accordingly.
+- -1: Unauthorized caller – The caller is not the Union Bridge contract address.
+- -2: Invalid value – The amount requested, combined with previously requested amounts, exceeds the current locking cap value.
+- -10: Generic error – A non-specific error occurred while processing the request.

+**Event**

 An event will be emitted each time this method is invoked, to provide transparency about the transfer.